 This park gives you one of the best views of the city, with its impressive promenades and elevated pathways.
 It is free to enter at any time, but make sure you come here at nighttime for a twinkling view of the city and to see those old-fashioned yakatabune (low-slung wooden boats) in action and decorated with lanterns.
 Here you can also find a man-made beach that is 1/2 a mile long — but it’s not for swimming — and that well-known Statue of Liberty replica.

-If you want to ride on a yakatabune, why not check out this night cruise around Tokyo Bay.
+If you want to ride on a yakatabune, check out this night cruise around Tokyo Bay.

 3. Catch a Gundam Show at Diver City Tokyo Plaza